 A candidate for the master’s degree must satisfactorily complete an approved program conforming to the requirements of the graduate school and department or program in which the candidate is registered.

-The requirements for the master’s degree are a minimum of 30 semester hours of graduate work beyond the bachelor’s degree, except in the College of Professional Studies, in which 45 quarter hours of graduate work are required.
-There may also be other study required by the graduate school and department or program concerned.
-Students enrolled in a PlusOne program will be allowed to double-count prescribed graduate courses as part of their undergraduate degree.
+The requirements for the master’s degree are a minimum of 30 semester hours beyond the bachelor’s degree except in the College of Professional Studies in which 45 quarter hours of graduate work are required.
+Undergraduate-level coursework will not be accepted to meet the requirements for the master’s degree.

 If a thesis is required in partial fulfillment of degree requirements, it must show independent work based, in part, on original material and must meet the approval of the student’s thesis committee.
 The committee in charge of the degree program is responsible for providing instructions concerning preparation of the thesis.